Commands to manage your account, check storage quotas, and troubleshoot common storage issues

 passwd

-Storage quota
+Storage Quota

-You can check you storage quota by using:
+You can check your storage quota using:

 df -kh ~

-Sample output
+Sample output:

 Filesystem Size Used Avail Use% Mounted on